Ruth Glick

-Ruth Glick (née Burtnick; born 27 April 1942, in Lexington, Kentucky), is a writer of cookbooks, romance and young adult novels.
+Ruth Glick (née Burtnick; born April 27, 1942) is an American writer of cookbooks, romance and young adult novels.
 She has written novels under the pseudonym Rebecca York; until 1997 these were written in collaboration with Eileen Buckholtz.

 Biography

 Ruth Day Burtnick was born on 27 April 1942 in Lexington, Kentucky, United States, the daughter of Lester Leon Burtnick, a psychiatrist, and Beverly Miller Burtnick, a middle-school science teacher.
-She was raised in Washington, DC, she earned a B.A. in American Thought and Civilization from George Washington University and an M.A. in American Studies from the University of Maryland.
+She was raised in Washington, D.C., she earned a B.A. in American Thought and Civilization from George Washington University and an M.A. in American Studies from the University of Maryland.
 On 30 June 1963, she married Norman S. Glick, a mathematician for the Defense Department.
 They have two children: Elissa, a librarian, and Ethan, a Foreign Service Officer.

 After several years as a stay-at-home mother, Glick decided to pursue a career.
 She enrolled in a course at a local community college to help her choose a career.
 The class helped her identify a talent for writing.
 For the next few years, Glick wrote articles for local newspapers, and sold several articles on a freelance basis to The Washington Post and the Baltimore Sun.

 In 1977, Glick published a book about making dollhouse furniture with her friend Nancy Baggett.
 Two years later, she published two more dollhouse books.
 With Baggett, Glick has written many cookbooks focusing on healthy eating; she also writes cookbooks alone.
 Glick sometimes hires trained chefs to test the recipes that she creates, and makes sure that every recipe is tested at least three times before it appears in one of her cookbooks.